SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: You can use the app to set up routines for your notifications.
 That way your phone won’t be buzzing all night from cats and raccoons walking into the path of your security cameras.

-Even though, in some ways, Frontpoint charges more than most companies on this list, we find that they consistently deliver good value.
-For instance, their home automation options compete with the likes of Vivint, but they charge less than half the price for equipment.
-We particularly like their geofencing capabilities that alert us if we leave our front door unlocked after leaving our home’s perimeter.
+Frontpoint might charge more than some of the companies on this list, but we find they consistently deliver good bang for your buck.
+For example, the home automation features are on par with Vivint, but Frontpoint charges less than half the price of the equipment.
+We even like the geofencing tool that reminds us if we leave the front door unlocked after leaving our home’s perimeter.

 Here’s a look at the size of Frontpoint’s Door/Window Sensor compared to our hands.